danelowe/glia/README.md

   method.
 For example, the `'cake_details'` template file might have a call to `cell(:specifications).render` in a specific place to render that specific child cell.
 * Any other parameters passed to `cell` will be passed through to the cell's constructor.
 * Anything in the block will operate on this cell.
-E.g. calling cell withing the block will create a child cell.
+E.g. calling cell within the block will create a child cell.

 #### Reference

-The `reference` method refers to a cell that has been added in a previous handle.
-Anything parameter will overwrite the same parameter defined in a previous handle.
+The `reference` method refers to a cell that has been added in a previous (or subsequent) handle.
+Any parameter will overwrite the same parameter defined in a previous handle.
 Any contents of the block will operate on the previously defined cell.

 The technical difference from the cell method is that instead of requiring the `class` parameter, it disallows it, and a reference without a matching cell would be ignored rather than creating a cell in the layout.